AqwamCreates/DataPredict-Axon/docs/API/ReinforcementLearningModels.md

 * Model: The model to be used for outputing actions.

-* WeightContainer: The weight container to be used to update the weight tensors.
+* WeightContainer: The weight container to be used to update the model's weight tensors.

 * discountFactor: The higher the value, the more likely it focuses on long-term outcomes.
 The value must be set between 0 and 1.
 [Default: 0.95]